-In addition to being located on Georgian Bay, the TC is a rural municipality.
-Due to its ruralness, off-road vehicles are often used for recreation and transportation via extensive trail networks, as well as on Georgian Bay when it freezes over in the winter months.
-As a result, including off-road transportation is critical to producing an accurate and representative GHG emissions baseline for the TC.
+In addition to being located on Georgian Bay, the TS is a rural municipality.
+Due to its ruralness, off-road vehicles are often used for recreation and transportation via extensive trail networks, as well as on in-land lakes when they freeze over in the winter months.
+As a result, including off-road transportation is critical to producing an accurate and representative GHG emissions baseline for the TS.